Community Health Workers in Rural Communities

 Organization(s): Centers for Disease Control and Prevention, Center for State, Tribal, Local, and Territorial

 APHA: Community Health

-Organization(s): American Public Health Association
+Organization(s): American Public Health Association (APHA)

-Community Health Workers
+Community Health Worker Resource Directory

-National Workforce Study
+Health Workers National Workforce Study

-Describes a comprehensive national study of the CHW workforce and of the factors that affected its utilization and development in
+Reports on a national study of the CHW workforce and the factors affecting its utilization and development in

 Organization(s): Health Resources and Services Administration

 Am Who I Serve - Community Health Workers In Family Planning Programs

 Discusses the roles of CHWs in family planning programs and the current issues affecting their efforts.